paulinaboro/Refeci/README.md

-🎵 **Website Presenting music album of Swedish and Danish artists: Michel Fannoun and Refeci.** 🎵
+🎵 **Website presenting music album of Swedish and Danish artists: Michel Fannoun and Refeci.** 🎵

 I was responsible for coding the website using **VanillaJS**.